 As part of the pre-build audit, discussions with the client about the kinds of terms that they want to rank for and an understanding of the audience that they are targeting are undertaken to serve as a guide for new page creation and informs future direction for additional content creation as part of future content marketing or SEO campaigns.

-This research phase also feeds heavily into the CX/UX processes during the planning phase as the Information Architecture (IA) of the site is being prototyped and tested.
+This research phase also feeds heavily into the CX/UX strategy during the planning phase as the Information Architecture (IA) of the site is being prototyped and tested.
 Having an SEO lens over the site content structure ensures that it will not need to be completely re-worked post launch.

 An SEO team will provide guidance to the developers and project managers from the outset of a project.
 They will be on hand to answer questions that will relate to how new website will be set up and able to rank right out of the gate.
 SEO’s will look at elements like page title and menu structures, SSL certificate usage, header tags, information architecture and more, all to ensure that their usage fits within SEO best practices and Google’s Guidelines.